A while back I was introduced to growing mushrooms when I attended the Guerilla House workshop entitled ‘low tech shrooms’.

 As it states, the workshop equips one with the knowledge to grow mushrooms without the high tech controlled equipment used in commercial production.
 For a permaculturist the low tech part is good news, not just because its cheaper for a beginner, but because one is going to end up growing mushrooms which are adapted to your garden.
 The loss in yield compared to commercial production is compensated for by using mushrooms for ecosystem creation.

 In mushroom growing there are generally two processes.
 First one cultivates spawn, or mycelium on some medium and then one uses this to inoculate the growth medium on which the mushroom fruit will eventually appear.
 We learned about propagating spawn straight from mushrooms bought at the grocers, using their spore dust or their stalks.
 This first growth, the making of spawn, uses media like rice, sawdust, corrugated cardboard, burlap sacks and wooden dowels, and we were given something to practice on at home (an oyster mushroom cocooned in cardboard).
 Then we learned about growing mushrooms on straw and logs, and practiced on real materials present, inoculating them with preprepared oyster ‘spawn’ consisting of wood chips completely overgrown with oyster mycelium, and wooden dowels which also were covered with mycelium.
 I say covered loosely.
 The mycelium penetrates through the wood and substance of the spawn.
 We thus engaged, hands on (or should I say rubber gloves on) with the whole process from start to finish, but we’ll have to wait and see what happens with our own first efforts.
+Here is something on my attempts to grow mushrooms at home in the bathroom and in beds outside in the garden.

 I’ve divided the huge photo album from the workshop in three.
 There is one on spawn, one on using straw as a pure growth medium, or in beds in the garden, and another on using logs and closing with other pictures which were hard to group.
 Sometime in the unforeseeable future I will follow these three articles with more mushroom pages based on Paul Stamet’s book and the fantastic learning kickstart I got from this Guerilla House workshop.